 Milestone and Threshold Inspections

-As the milestone inspections Miami properties need for compliance, we focus on practical recommendations and fast, reviewer-friendly documentation.
+For the milestone inspections Miami properties need for compliance, we focus on practical recommendations and fast, reviewer-friendly documentation.

 Milestone Inspections

-Buildings subject to milestone inspections are:
+Buildings subject to milestone inspections include:

 Threshold Inspections